rbignon/woob/docs/source/index.rst

   to access a specific kind of website.
 It provides an unified API and standard datamodels;
 * :doc:`Modules <guides/modules/index>`: A module is dedicated to a specific website.
-It can implements several capabilities (for example `paypal` may implement :class:`~woob.capabilities.bank.base.CapBank` to get bank informations, :class:`~woob.capabilities.bank.transfer.CapBankTransfer` to initiate a transfer, :class:`~woob.capabilities.profile.CapProfile` to get
+It can implements several capabilities (for example `paypal <https://paypal.com>`_ module may implement :class:`~woob.capabilities.bank.base.CapBank` to get bank informations, :class:`~woob.capabilities.bank.transfer.CapBankTransfer` to initiate a transfer, :class:`~woob.capabilities.profile.CapProfile` to get